zhoujiexiong/zhoujiexiong.github.io/README.md

-# code less, thing more
+# code less, think more

 ## Welcome to GitHub Pages